 Call us now: 0141 429 8166

 With the ever-changing dynamic of the modern-day family comes the harsh reality that some family members are left behind.
 Grandparents play an ever-increasing role in their grandchildren’s lives, with around 69% of families relying on them to provide some form of childcare.
 Of course, having the love and support of a grandparent has a number of benefits, and there are some who take this nurturing relationship for granted.
-Our team of specialist family lawyers in Glasgow can help you get the best outcome possible.
-Call us today on 0141 429 8166 or complete our online contact form
+Our team of specialist child law solicitors in Glasgow can help you get the best outcome possible.
+Call us today on 0141 429 8166 or complete our online contact form.

 Perhaps the most common reason is that the child’s parents have separated.
 With the child’s time being divided between parents, a grandparent’s contact quickly falls down the list of priorities.
 Unfortunately, statistics tell us that over 40% of grandparents lose contact following a separation, albeit for a variety of reasons.